sy9305/Wanderlust/README.md

 # Wanderlust
 Wanderlust is a full-stack web application that allows users to list properties and write reviews.
-It also  has the features of Authentication, Authorisation, Restful APIs
+It also  has the features of Authentication, Authorisation and Restful APIs

 ## Features